digital-raven/master/README.rst

 Testing and developer usage
 ===========================
-Run these commands to install daily to a virtual environment.
+Run these commands to install master to a virtual environment.

 ::